vfarcic/devops24/manuscript/35-networking-calico.md

 go-demo-2-db-5d98f87ff8-zdmdl    1/1       Running   0          1h        pod-template-hash=1854943994,service=go-demo-2,tier=db,type=db,vendor=MongoLabs
 ```

-Below are two policy defintions, `backend-policy` applies to any pods which has label `tier=backend` and only allow traffic from pods which has label `tier=frontend`. `db-policy` applies to any pods which has label `tier=db` and only allow traffic from pods which has label `tier=backend`.
+Below are two policy definitions, `backend-policy` applies to any pods which has label `tier=backend` and only allow traffic from pods which has label `tier=frontend`. `db-policy` applies to any pods which has label `tier=db` and only allow traffic from pods which has label `tier=backend`.

 ```
 kind: NetworkPolicy